-On the minister’s request, the MGB, acting in its capacity as a DAC, gives advice on eligibility for, and amounts of, disaster assistance compensation, and other matters relating to a disaster or flood recovery.
+On the minister’s request, the Tribunal, acting in its capacity as a DAC, gives advice on eligibility for, and amounts of, disaster assistance compensation, and other matters relating to a disaster or flood recovery.

 When a person applies to the DRP for financial assistance, the application will be reviewed in accordance with the:

 - Alberta Homeowner, Tenant and Small Business Disaster Assistance Guidelines 2020 (includes applicant information for residential tenants, landlords, agriculture and farming operations, non-profits and cooperatives.

 - En Français : Directives d’aide aux sinistrés du secteur prive de l’Alberta 2020.
 (PDF, 656 KB)

 - Alberta Public Sector Disaster Assistance Guidelines (2020)

 After the review is complete, the applicant will receive a written notice of ineligibility or final notice of total assistance available from the DRP.

 Step 1.
 File an Application for Review

 Fillable PDF forms do not open properly on some mobile devices and web browsers.
 To fill in and save the form:

 - Save the PDF form to your computer – click or right-click the link and download the form.